-- the scope, rate of progress, expense and results of our ongoing clinical trials of APR-246, as well as of any future clinical trials of APR-246 or other product candidates and other research and development activities that we may conduct; - · uncertainties in clinical trial design and patient enrollment rates; - · significant and changing government regulation and regulatory guidance; - · the timing and receipt of any marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+- the scope, rate of progress, expense and results of our ongoing clinical trials of APR-246, as well as of any future clinical trials of APR-246 or other product candidates and other research and development activities that we may conduct; - · uncertainties in clinical trial design and patient enrollment rates; - · significant and changing government regulation and regulatory guidance; - the timing and receipt of any marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.

 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, if the U.S.
+For example, if the U.S. Food and Drug Administration, or FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant trial delays due to patient enrollment or other reasons, we would be required to expend significant additional financial resources and time on the completion of clinical development.

-Food and Drug Administration, or FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant trial delays due to patient enrollment or other reasons, we would be required to expend significant additional financial resources and time on the completion of clinical development.
+We are currently conducting multiple clinical trials of APR-246: our Phase 3 trial in the United States for the treatment of TP53 mutant MDS with azacitidine, our Phase 1b/2 trials in the United States and France for the treatment of TP53 mutant MDS and AML with azacitidine, our Phase 2 trial of post-transplant maintenance therapy with azacitidine in

-We are currently conducting multiple clinical trials of APR-246: our Phase 3 trial in the United States for the treatment of TP53 mutant MDS with azacitidine, our Phase 1b/2 trials in the United States and France for the treatment of MDS and AML with azacitidine, and our Phase 2 trial of post-transplant maintenance therapy with azacitidine in MDS and AML.
+TP53 mutant MDS and AML, and our Phase 1b/2 trial for the treatment of TP53 mutant AML with venetoclax.
 At this time, we cannot reasonably estimate the cost for initiating and completing other clinical trials of APR-246 and preclinical studies of APR-246, as it will be highly dependent on the clinical data from ongoing clinical trials as well as any target disease subpopulations chosen for further evaluation.